-Commute like a local in Japan by booking a discounted Suica card here.
+Commute like a local in Japan by booking your Suica card here! 🚆

-- The Suica IC card in Japan is a handy stored-value card that you can use to pay for transportation fares and small-value purchases in Tokyo.
+- The Suica IC card in Japan is a handy prepaid transport card that you can use to pay for fares and small-value purchases in Tokyo.

 - Specifically, you can use it in the JR East line, subways, buses, and the Tokyo Monorail that connects Haneda Airport to Tokyo.
 (If you’re coming from Narita Airport, consider booking the high-speed Keisei Skyliner!
 Learn more about it here.)